-Students cannot participate in both Moot Court and the St. John’s Law Review in their 2L year but are otherwise eligible for membership on the other scholarly journals.
+Students can participate in both Moot Court and the St. John’s Law Review in their 2L.

 How are members selected?

-We use four criteria to select Moot Court Honor Society members:
+We use three criteria to select Moot Court Honor Society members:

-Students receive and submit the writing portion of the competition electronically through the Law School's TWEN portal.
-Prospective members then engage in oral arguments on their written brief in the Tinnelly Competition held in June.
-We offer a make-up competition in August for students unable to take part in oral arguments due to work or other extenuating circumstances.
+Students receive competition material through the Law School's TWEN portal.
+Prospective members then engage in oral arguments on these materials in the Tinnelly Competition in August.

 Why should I consider membership in the Moot Court Honor Society?

 Moot Court Honor Society members develop practical legal writing and oral advocacy skills, which are essential to marketing your legal experience to prospective employers.
 Employers from private law firms, public interest firms, and government organizations and agencies seek candidates who have the practical experience that Moot Court affords.